Tihmz/Arduino-BadUSB-keystrokes-injector/ReadMe.md

 # arduino-rubberDucky-payload
 payload to use with arduino leonardo / arduino pro micro :

--Change_WallPaper : to change... the wallpaper
+-Change_WallPaper : to change... the wallpaper (YT: https://youtu.be/1Pq6AS0x88s)